ppy/osu-wiki/wiki/Ranking_Criteria/Visual_Content_Considerations/en.md

 Should the alteration exceed the limits of common reason or is deemed to be performed in bad faith (such as excessive or poorly-done censoring), the content may be denied from further appraisal requests and thus deemed unusable for use in a beatmap.
 This is non-contestable and irreversible.

-Images which are egregiously inappropriate may not be escalated in this manner at the discretion of the game's administration.
+Images which are egregiously inappropriate may not be escalated in this manner at the discretion of the game's administration (aka: the osu!team).
 Should the administration declare a piece of content as inappropriate, the decision is final and cannot be contested or argued any further - attempts to do so will be met with disciplinary action for all parties involved.